digitalcolony/ineedcoffee-archive/src/content/posts/coffee-gear-that-wont-break-the-bank/index.md

 wordpressId: 527
 ---

 Making great coffee at home is something that should be easy and inexpensive.
 With the right equipment and our [Coffee Brewing Guide](/coffee-brewing-guide/), it is.
-Here on INeedCoffee, we have a comprehensive list of the best equipment called [Essential Coffee Gear](/essential-coffee-gear/).
 In this article, I’d like to introduce the items on the list and match them with brewing tutorials here on INeedCoffee.

 ### French Press